giantswarm/releases/azure/v14.1.0/README.md

 We made this change to allow kubernetes making better decisions about which availability zone to create new `AzureDisks` into, according to scheduling of pods.

 This will not affect any `PersistentVolume` already existing, but will affect future provisioning.
+In case of old behavior being preferable, creation of additional storageclass will be required.
 Refer to the [official documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode) for more details and get in touch your solution engineer for any doubts.